 Report Correlation in APA Style using R: Text & Tables

 In this post, you will learn how to report correlation according to APA.
-Adhering to APA (American Psychological Association) guidelines is crucial when reporting correlation analysis in academic research.
+Adhering to APA (American Psychological Association) guidelines is important wen you report your analysis and write up your results .
 Whether you are conducting research in psychology, cognitive hearing science, or cognitive science, APA style is often required by journals and conferences.
 This post will provide a step-by-step guide on reporting correlation in APA style using R, including creating tables.

 To report correlation in APA style, we can follow a specific template that includes the, e.g. correlation method, sample size, degrees of freedom, correlation coefficient value, and p-value.
 APA 7th edition also recommends reporting confidence intervals for correlation coefficients.
 In R, we can use functions such as cor.test() to obtain these statistics for Pearson’s r and other correlation methods.
 Here is how we can report Pearson’s product-moment correlation coefficient according to APA: